VectorRobotics/odin_ros_driver/README.md

 **Test**

 Disable odin1/image with sendrgb = 0 in control_command.yaml and try again.
-If the driver now works, it is likely that the issue is related to multiple version of opencv is installed on the system.
+If the driver now works, it is likely that the issue is related to multiple versions of opencv installed on the system.

 **Resolution**

 Purge the unused version of opencv and maintain a single complete version, then rebuild the driver and try again.